 Well balanced, nutritious three cooked meals are provided.
 Packed lunches are provided for excursions.
-At the end of the course, every student will also enjoy a traditional Cambridge University Formal Hall meal – a set menu evening meal which lets students sample life as a real Cambridge student.
+At the end of the course, every student will also enjoy a traditional Oxford University Formal Hall meal – a set menu evening meal which lets students sample life as a real Oxford student.

-Large, modern auditorium, TV room & common area, sports field, including tennis courts, student computer room with wi-fi access in common areas and hotspots around college.
-Wired internet available in rooms.
+Large, modern auditorium, TV room & common area, sports field, student computer room, wi-fi available throughout.

 Coin operated washing and drying machines on college premises, paid by summer school.

 - All applications to UK universities are made through UCAS, the Universities and Colleges Admissions Service (www.ucas.com).

 - International students from non-European countries may be accepted on the basis of their school leaving qualifications, but most of them may have to do A-Levels, a Pre-University Foundation Course or the IB Diploma instead.

 - A qualification in English such as IELTS is also required for international students.

 - Students are able to apply to five universities online.
 Each of the five universities will consider their application separately.

 All students attending UK University Preparation Summer Camp will have their academic records assessed and recommendations will be made where necessary if their qualifications do not meet the entrance requirements for leading UK universities.